PreTRM for Moms Insight to Help Prevent Preterm Labor

 Preterm birth is a leading cause of infant mortality and morbidity.
 Unfortunately, many mothers who are at-risk of delivering early go undetected by current assessment methods.

 What is the PreTRM Test?

-The PreTRM® Test is a first-of-its-kind blood test ordered during weeks 19 or 20 of pregnancy that measures proteins in your blood.
+The PreTRM® Test is a first-of-its-kind blood test ordered during weeks 18 through 20 of pregnancy that measures proteins in your blood.
 These proteins offer critical data that informs if you are at higher risk of premature birth.
 Armed with the PreTRM report, you and your doctor can build a treatment plan to protect your baby’s health.

 What is preterm birth?

 Premature birth—also called preterm birth—typically occurs when a baby is born three or more weeks before their due date, or before 37 weeks’ gestation.
 In the United States, 10% of babies are born prematurely.1

 While not all premature babies face complications, those born earlier tend to experience more severe medical problems than those born later.
 Prematurity is also the leading cause of newborn death in the United States.

 How can the PreTRM Test help?

 Until recently, there have been limited ways to predict each woman’s risk of preterm delivery.
 The traditional methods can only predict a fraction of spontaneous preterm births that eventually occur.
 For most mothers, spontaneous premature birth has been a completely unexpected event.

 This means that many women are not aware of their risk of preterm birth and might not get the extra care that could help give their baby the best start in life.